sparq-ai/search-client-js/README.md

 `.sort(f1,f2,f3,...)`
 `typoTolerance(<value>)`    //default 1

-- skip is used to ignore results and count defines how many results you want to fetch.
+- `skip` is used to ignore results and count defines how many results you want to fetch.
-- facetCount: Defines the number of items you want to show for a defined facet.
+- `facetCount`: Defines the number of items you want to show for a defined facet.
 Default count value for facets is set as 100.
-- sort: It can be used to further sort the results.
+- `sort`: It can be used to further sort the results.
 For example - Price Low to High would display results starting from low price value to high.
-- typoTolerance: Results with typos can also be shown in search results.
+- `typoTolerance`: Results with typos can also be shown in search results.
 By deafult, search queries with only 1 typo would be fetched.

 Results